Grey's Anatomy: The theory that will break your heart

-Roll with me for a second here, Grey’s Anatomy fans.
-The following piece is mere speculation and not based in any first-hand knowledge or reporting — just my years of being a student of Shondaland and fan of the longtime show.
+Roll with me for a second here, Grey's Anatomy fans.
+The following piece is mere speculation and not based on any first-hand knowledge or reporting—just my years of being a student of Shondaland and a fan of the longtime show.

 Ever wonder why Grey Sloan has the worst luck?
 Two hospital shootings, a flood, an earthquake.
 One of the doctors was hit by a bus.
 Another was run down by a semi-truck while stopped in the middle of the road.
 And a third was electrocuted.
 Half a dozen doctors wound up in a plane crash.
 And one flew through the front windshield of her car and lived to tell the tale.

 Sure, this string of tragedies and accidents may just be the result of 13 seasons of Shonda Rhimes and the Grey's Anatomy writers keeping the action and drama abundant, but what if there's more to it?
 What if some of this never really happened?
 How would that be the case?